National Grid Corporation of the Philippines: 2009–present: Power grid operations, maintenance, and expansion under private sector

 On March 7, 2018, Henry Sy Jr. resigned as president and CEO, with Chief Administrative Officer Anthony Almeda named as the company's new president.

 On June 8, 2018, the Department of Information and Communications Technology (DICT), NGCP, and TransCo signed an agreement on Friday for a national broadband plan that will help accelerate internet connectivity nationwide.
 Under the agreement, the DICT will utilize TransCo's reserved optical fiber to distribute connectivity from Luzon to Mindanao using the submarine cables that will be laid down by Facebook from the United States to Asia.
 The agreement plans to expand the internet connectivity in public places for free by building an additional 200,000 access points nationwide by 2022, DICT Officer-In-Charge Eliseo Rio said.

-On December 4, 2019, Senate probes delayed projects by NGCP as well as the already deferred initial public offering.
+On December 4, 2019, the Senate probed the delayed projects by NGCP as well as the already deferred initial public offering.
+On the same month, it was revealed by senator Risa Hontiveros that NGCP allowed suspicious Chinese nationals to “exercise leadership and management roles” within NGCP ranks and that 43 contracts were handed to Chinese firms under Duterte.
+She also raised alarm after discovering that under Duterte, the NGCP has become 40-percent owned by the State Grid Corporation of China.

 In January 2025, the Maharlika Investment Corporation bought an 20% stake in the company for $350 million, which gave them two seats at the board of the NGCP as well as the Synergy Grid and Development Philippines Inc.